benjaminma/lazypass/README.md

 v0.1

 ##Summary:
-A simple and secure password remembering tool for lazy folks.
+A simple and secure password remembering tool for you.